 When are you really satisfied with a supplier?
 That’s a pretty challenging question.
-The emphasis is often on comparing the service provision afterwards, with the promises made in advance, in the contract that was concluded at the time.
+The emphasis is often on comparing the service provision afterward, with the promises made in advance, in the contract that was concluded at the time.
 The KPIs in the well-known SLAs are measuring points to measure your satisfaction.
 The actual costs are also compared with the projected (promised) costs.

 (even) more satisfied customers